petersonwagura/Data_cleaning_project/README.md

 Cleaning methods should be tailored depending on your downstream use case (analysis vs. ML).

 📬 Contact
-For questions or suggestions, feel free to contact [your name or GitHub handle].
+For questions or suggestions, feel free to contact [petersonwagura].